Financial-Times/ft-origami/docs/component-types/modules.md

 		]
 	}

-Optionally, a module may include an npm-compatible `package.json` file, to allow it to install dependencies for development and testing.
+Optionally, a module *may* include an npm-compatible `package.json` file, to allow it to install dependencies for development and testing (in fact, a module may install dependencies for development and testing using any package management system).
 These package configs should explictly exclude `dependencies`, `files` and `main` properties to avoid any implication that the npm config is designed to allow the module to be installed as a package using npm.
 Instead, `devDependencies` should be used.

 * *Must* include a useful `name` and `description`
 * *Must* include a `version` based on [Semver][3] rules